NareshGuru77/logo_detector/README.md

 1. Only the front facing viewpoint of the logos can be detected.
 2. Different lightings, brightness/contrast adjustments will lead to failures.
 3. Only logos in silver color as in template image is likely to be detected.
+4. Finding the right set of parameter values is difficult.
+For instance, bosch logo in bosch_1.jpg and bosch_2.jpg will be detected if elliptical kernel size is changed to 5, 5 (anchor parameter in parameters.yml).
+This same change, will also avoid false positives in benz_1.jpg and benz_4.jpg.